Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Results

 \subsection{Between-group comparisons}

-Finally, we compared women and men (results are summarized in Table \ref{tab:menwomen}) and people living in the United Kingdom and the USA in Table \ref{tab:ukus} (these were the two countries from which most of our participants came) across all 17 variables and all 4 time points.
-At time 1, our sample consisted of 37 women and 154 men, and 63 people were living in the UK and 52 in the USA.
-At time 4, 27 women and 96 men remained, as well as 39 people living in the UK and 30 in the USA.
-However, none of the 68 between-gender comparisons reached statistical significance at $\alpha = .0005$, all $ps > .003$.
-Instead, similarities between groups were large, PCR = 91.65, $range = 75.20 - 99.96$.

-Also, none of the 68 between-country comparisons reached statistical significance, all $ps > .04$.
-Instead, similarities between groups were large, PCR = 94.82, $range = 82.82 - 99.60$.
+The results of comparing people living in the United Kingdom and the USA in Table \ref{tab:ukus} (these were the two countries from which most of our participants came) across all 17 variables and all 6-time points.
+At Wave 1, our sample consisted of 63 people living in the UK and 52 in the USA.
+At Wave 4, 39 people living in the UK and 30 in the USA remained in the sample.
+None of the 102 between-country comparisons reached statistical significance at $\alpha = .0006$, all $ps > .03$.
+Similarities between groups were large, mean PCR = 94.46, $range = 77.30 - 99.92$.
+Similarly, none of the gender comparison was significant at $\alpha = .0009$, all $ps > .04$ (Table \ref{table_gender}).
+Similarities between women and men were large, mean PCR = 91.46, $range = 75.20 - 99.96$.